Route Grade Votings

 Total votes cast 14

 A fine historical landmark with a superb top pitch.
-A point of aid is usually needed on the second pitch to make the route more balanced.
-Start left of a large tree and left of a long thin crack.
+A point of aid is usually needed to make the route more balanced.

 Peg looks fine to me on P2.
 6b is about right.
 First pitch was covered in mud - tried to do it but lowered off.
 Do yourself a favour and start up either Carnage LH or better Mullato P1